QBobWatson/ipe2tikz/README.md

   be implemented within PGF/TikZ.

 + Exporting bitmapped images is not supported.
-You can use `\includegraphics` within a text object in Ipe (after putting `\usepackage{graphicx}` in the preamble); the image will not display in Ipe, but it should appear after compiling the exported code.
+You can use `\includegraphics` within a text object in Ipe, after putting `\usepackage{graphicx}` in the preamble.
+The image will display in Ipe (if you have a recent enough version), and it should appear after compiling the exported code.

 + Only the current page, and the first view on that page, are exported.